MIK Addresses New Reporting Rule

 MIK’s software already aggregates reams of data about trading positions, profit and loss, risk exposures and asset values.
 The new application is designed to cull the data and spit out a completed Form PF at the end of each reporting period.

 MIK has been beta-testing the application with a draft Form PF available on the SEC’s website.
-Marshall Saffer, the firm’s chief operating officer, said early tests show the system is capable of quickly and accurately processing the information.
+Early tests show the system is capable of quickly and accurately processing the information.
 “Form PF is a challenge, and I know we as a company can help,” he said.

 The SEC issued its proposed reporting rule on Jan.
 26. Hedge fund attorneys expect the proposal will be adopted in its final form no later than July, with implementation set for the first quarter of 2012.